opdavies/oliverdavies.uk/source/_posts/2013-11-27-useful-vagrant-commands.md

 {% endblock %}

 {% block content %}
-[Vagrant](http://www.vagrantup.com "About Vagrant") is a tool for managing virtual machines within [VirtualBox](https://www.virtualbox.org) from the command line.
-Here are some useful commands to know when using Vagrant:

 Command | Description
 :-|:-
 vagrant init {box} | Initialise a new VM in the current working directory.
 Specify a box name, or "base" will be used by default.